Andre7s6x/Andre7s6x/README.md

 - 👋 Hi, I’m @Andre7s6x
 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...
-Html
+JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... chakanizamervin70@gmail.com